hn/bsh-home-appliances/README.md

 The subsystem nibble ("S" of DS-byte) specifies the subsystem within the destination node.
-For lower complexity nodes it is of little importance (e.g. the unbalance sensor ignores the value of the “S” nibble), for higher complexity nodes (e.g. the control board) it seperates logical sections within the program code.
+For lower complexity nodes it is of little importance (e.g. the unbalance sensor ignores the value of the “S” nibble), for higher complexity nodes (e.g. the power module) it seperates logical sections within the program code.

 ##### Command frames